Can crystal meth cause diarrhea?

-To effectively treat the effects of CM on patients, clinicians must understand its use and role in HIV risk, its neurobiological effects, and some of the risky intervention methods currently used with patients who abuse it.
-The images of people who have used methamphetamine and who have undergone shocking physical changes are graphic and may constitute a convincing argument against drug use, but they show a very limited picture of who uses methamphetamine.
+To effectively treat the effects of crystal meth (CM) on patients, clinicians must understand its use and role in HIV risk, its neurobiological effects, and some of the risky intervention methods currently used with people who abuse it.
+The images of individuals who have used methamphetamine and have undergone shocking physical changes are graphic and may be a convincing argument against drug use, but they show a very limited picture of who uses methamphetamine.

 Maya Mceachern